liusi2019/DePTH-tutorial/index.md

 DePTH train -h
 DePTH cv -h
 ```
-## Get prediction from default models
+## Get prediction from DePTH 2.0 default models

+DePTH default models were updated to DePTH 2.0 on Dec.
+27, 2024.
+The updated
+default models were trained on data sets richer than those used for DePTH 1.0.
+DePTH 1.0 default models are kept as legacy and can be called by command lines
+specified at the end of this tutorial.

 By default, DePTH provides two sets of models, one for TCR-HLA pairs involving
 HLA-I alleles, and one for those involving HLA-II alleles, respectively.
 Each